KamiYomu/KamiYomu.MultiSource.MangaThemesia/README.md

-﻿# KamiYomu Crawler Agent — MangaThemesia
+﻿# KamiYomu Multi-Source — MangaThemesia

-A specialized crawler agent for retrieving public manga data from **MangaThemesia‑based websites** (e.g., AsuraComic, Luminous Scans, ReaperScans legacy).
-Built on **KamiYomu.CrawlerAgents.Core**, it provides fast search, structured metadata extraction, and seamless integration with the KamiYomu platform.
+A specialized crawler library for extracting manga data from MangaThemesia‑based websites.
+Built on KamiYomu.MultiSource.Core, it delivers fast and reliable search, structured metadata parsing, and seamless integration with the KamiYomu ecosystem.
+The library standardizes interaction with MangaThemesia endpoints, ensuring consistent behavior across all supported sources.

 ---